-If a member of staff continues to have concerns about a child and feels the situation is not being addressed or does not appear to be improving, all staff understand they should press for re-consideration of the case with the Designated Safeguarding Lead.
+All staff understand that, if they continue to have concerns about a child, or feel a concern is not being addressed or does not appear to be improving, all staff understand they should press for re-consideration of the case with the designated safeguarding lead.

-If, for any reason, the Designated Safeguarding Lead (or deputy) is not available, this will not delay appropriate action being taken.
-Safeguarding contact details are displayed in the school to ensure that all staff members have unfettered access to safeguarding support, should it be required.
+If, for any reason, the designated safeguarding lead (or deputy) is not immediately available, this will not delay any appropriate action being taken.
+Safeguarding contact details are displayed in the school to ensure that all staff members have access to urgent safeguarding support, should it be required.
 Any individual may refer to Social Care where there is suspected or actual risk of harm to a child.

-When new staff, volunteers or regular visitors join our school they are informed of the safeguarding arrangements in place, the name of the Designated Safeguarding Lead (and deputy/deputies) and how to share concerns with them.
+When new staff, volunteers or regular visitors join our school they are informed of the safeguarding arrangements in place, the name of the designated safeguarding lead (and deputies) and how to share concerns with them.